Archit293/release-notes-assistant/README.md

 A command-line tool that turns raw implementation tickets and commit messages into clean, customer-readable release notes, grouped into categories using the Gemini API.
-Built as an answer to a Bosch internship task about automating release notes with AI.

 Any entry too vague to describe safely is flagged for human review instead of being guessed at, and every output ends with a reminder that a human